-Following the initial SRST fill, the bottom entry mixer is started and the sediment slurry is pumped through the recirculation piping a sufficient number of times (three tank volumes) to assure proper mixing and homogeneity.
-The existing recirc line sample connection point will be (V-24, V-B1) modified to allow sampling outside the spent resin transfer pump room (AX010) to determine compliance with 10CFR61.
+Following the initial SRST fill, the sediment slurry is pumped through the recirculation piping a sufficient number of times (three tank volumes) to assure proper mixing and homogeneity.
+The existing recirc line sample connection point will be (V-24, V-81) modified to allow sampling outside the spent resin transfer pump room (AXO1O) to determine compliance with 10CFR61.
 Upon completion of slurry recirculation, the chemical conditioners are added through a hose tie-in to the sediment fill line which penetrates the tank manway cover.